We're stepping up efforts to safeguard the world's longest hardwood forested plateau.

 - Working to connect the preserve with nearby conservation lands totaling more than 65,000 acres to establish corridors for wildlife and improve the health and resilience of the Cumberland Plateau.

 Establishing Chestnut Mountain as a living laboratory for ground-truthing conservation tools and technologies benefits the surrounding Cumberland Plateau.
 Results of this work also extend to the Appalachian Mountains, a global hotspot for biodiversity that harbors more rare and imperiled fish, mussels, crayfish and other freshwater species than anywhere in North America.
 These species benefit from healthy, intact forests that double as important carbon reserves with the potential for storing even more carbon with improved management.

 Fire on the Plateau

-TNC scientists know that for thousands of years fire played a significant role in shaping the Cumberland Plateau and mountains landscape.
-Until recently, several questions regarding fire on the Plateau remained:
+One primary strategy emerging from TNC's research is a need to return periodic fire disturbances to the landscape.
+For thousands of years, fire played a significant role in shaping the Cumberland Plateau, however until recently, questions regarding fire on the Plateau remained:

 - Where exactly on the landscape did fire occur most frequently?